 1. Have dirty laundry lying about in the background

-2. Don’t mother making your bed.
-Just leave it strewn about like a homeless person’s squat.
+2. Don’t bother making your bed.
+Just leave it strewn about like you’re living in a squat.

 3. Pay no mind to what might be reflecting in the mirror– like your bare ass.

 4. Leave the photos of your children up.
 Bonus points if they’re right next to your reflected bare ass.